tebexio/TebexHeadless-OpenAPI/sdks/markdown/TebexHeadless/HeadlessApi.md

 <a name="getAllPackagesWithAuthedIPAndBasket"></a>
 # **getAllPackagesWithAuthedIPAndBasket**
-> List getAllPackagesWithAuthedIPAndBasket(token, basketIdent, ipAddress)
+> PackageResponse getAllPackagesWithAuthedIPAndBasket(token, basketIdent, ipAddress)

 Fetch a package from a webstore by its identifier